mikkelbreinholtk/LearnR3/README.md

 # LearnR3:

-TODO: Give a brief description of what your project is about
+TODO: Give a brief stupido of what your project is about

 This project...